Discover the best wine regions in Portugal

 Top 7 Portugal wine regions

-1. Douro Valley – most famous
+1. Douro Valley – the most famous

 2. Vinho Verde – Young light wines